Skip to main content

 • In your class, the INVOCATION parameter must specify the invocation style you want to use, which must be one of the following.

-• Queue means the message is created within one background job and placed on a queue, at which time the original job is released.
-Later, when the message is processed, a different background job will be allocated for the task.
+• Queue means the message is created by the sending component’s job and placed on a queue.
+The receiving component’s job takes the message from the queue and processes it.
 This is the most common setting.

 • Your class should define a message map that includes at least one entry.
 A message map is an XData block entry that has the following structure: